ssgurusaralaya/mycode/README.md

-# Modified by Gnana Guru on 28 Jan 22 at 18:16
+# Modified by S.S Gnana Guru on 28 Jan 22 at 18:16

 Training of Python programing & Ansible